MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Create a backup of HSM

-Create a periodic HSM backup to prevent data loss and have ability to recover the HSM if there is a disaster.
+Create a periodic HSM backup to prevent data loss and have ability to recover the HSM if there's a disaster.

 Learn more about [Managed HSM Service - CreateHSMBackup (Create a backup of HSM)](/azure/key-vault/managed-hsm/best-practices#create-backups).